eval/total_recall/README.md

       ask_account("To what account did the money go?")
 ```

-The template-section is pretty straightforward; you can add any variable you need using the mustache-syntax.
+The `template`-section is pretty straightforward: you can add any variable you need using the [mustache-syntax](http://mustache.github.io/mustache.5.html).
-The csv-section defines where your csv comes from and what parse options you be used.
-It's best to start with a csv-snippet from your source to `raw` in order to test-run your context-section.
+The `csv`-section defines where csv comes from and what parse-options should be used.
+It's best to start with a csv-snippet in `raw` (and leave `file` commented) in order to test-run the config.

-In the `context`-section the actual mapping is done: in this section your should define a key for every template-variable.
+In the `context`-section the actual mapping is done: in this section your should define a key for every variable in the template.
 A key's value is derived from the csv via Ruby.
 This can be done via a simple mapping: `:date: !!proc row[0]`, via some specific operation: `:data: !!proc Date.parse(row[0]).iso8601` or via one of the [interactive helpers](https://gitlab.com/eval/total_recall/blob/v0.6.0/lib/total_recall.rb#L27-50) as you can see for the `to`-field above.
 Fields can also have default-values: the `from`-field for example is the same for all rows.